AdTiming/OM-SC-Task/README.md

-# OpenMediation  SC Task
+# OpenMediation SubCenter Task

-OM-SC-Task is a server for Cross Promotion Impression Cap control.
+OM-SC-Task is a server for sub center redis control.

 **Before started, you should download and run [OM-Dtask](https://github.com/AdTiming/OM-Dtask) first.**